AyorindeTayo/AWS-MLOPS/README.md

 ## Steps for the implementation
 - Sign into an AWS account with administrative privileges.
-- Create Elastic Beanstalk and the environment for dep[louyment
+- Create Elastic Beanstalk and the environment for deployment
-- Use the AWS CodePipeline to automate the delivery of your code from GitHub to was cloud.
+- Use the AWS CodePipeline to automate the delivery of your code from GitHub to the Cloud.
 It also helps with the configuration of the different stages of the web app
 ## Flow Chart
 ![Imgur](https://imgur.com/GtoJpBN.png)